 Without any doubt, culture is an abstract concept.
-It’s not something we can efficiently summarize with words.
+It’s not something we can efficiently summarize with simple words.
 It’s the knowledge, beliefs, traditions, and customs of a society of people.
+The culture is a piece of the soul of that nation.
 Right now, you live in the culture of the country you reside in.
 Maybe even a sub-culture within your local region.
-Not too forget religious culture, and anything else that may have a cultural influence on you.
+Not to forget religious culture, and anything else that may have a cultural influence on you.

 These cultures are transmitted.
 They are learned and shared throughout the society or group.
 These cultures are shared from parent to child.
 From societal traditions to all members of the society.

-Societal culture can also be incredibly hard to adapt too.
-As seen with many immigrants, some just are unable to adapt.
-They continue living in their cultural bubble refusing to assimilate to the new culture of the region they move too.
-Many times even transmitting their original culture to their children, instead of inspiring them to learn the culture of their new region.
+Societal culture can also be incredibly hard to adapt to.
+As seen with many immigrants, some just cannot adapt.
+They continue living in their cultural bubble, refusing to assimilate to the new culture of the region they move too.
+Many times, even transmitting their original culture to their children, instead of inspiring them to learn the culture of their new region.

-Some of the strongest nations are ones that are culturally united – take Japan for example.
+Some of the strongest nations are ones that are culturally united.
+Take Japan, for example.
 There are always some flaws with any culture, but we can say with certainty that some cultures are simply better than others.
-Some cultures foster freedom, transparency, and human rights.
-While others, do not.
+Some cultures foster freedom, transparency, and cultural sustainability.
+While others do not.

 This is why culture can be of such importance.
 It is the traditions, morality, and mindset instilled in the youth of the society.
 It is imperative that they be brought up in a strong, healthy culture to continue having an exceptional (and free) society.

-Ideology is discovered – not transmitted like culture.
+Ideology is discovered, it is not transmitted like culture.
 This is the main distinction between the two.
 Ideology is something that you grow into and choose from logical reasoning and evaluating your values.

 However, similar to culture, ideology can be hard to change as well.
 It’s hard to move from a hard-line stance on a particular issue, especially if it holds sentimental or personal significance.

-Many times the ideology you support is directly related to the culture you align too.
+Many times, the ideology you support is directly related to the culture you align with.
 Many hard-line Christians, for example, tend to be fairly conservative on aspects such as abortion.
 This is because the cultural significance of their religion implies them to feel strongly toward the pro-life aspect of Christianity.

 If you lived in a country that had the best financial system, realistic freedom, no poverty, no death, no war, no diseases; would you ever seek to change it?
 Of course not.
 Your ideology would match the ideology that the culture fostered.